hashintel/hash/resources/docs/simulation/creating-simulations/anatomy-of-an-agent/visualization/published-behaviors.md

 * [**Discrete Shape**](/@hash/display-shape-discrete)
 * [**Scaling "Scale"**](/@hash/display-scale-scaling)

-You can find a working demonstration of these behaviors in the [Published Display Behaviors ](/@hash/published-display-behaviors)simulation.
+You can find a working demonstration of these behaviors in the [Published Display Behaviors](/@hash/published-display-behaviors)simulation.

 We encourage you to develop and publish your own behaviors which can enable more complex visualization tasks.